Appeal unfair fines

 If you've a good driving record, with no serious 3-demerit point plus fines in the last 2-3 years, appeal to the agency who issued the fine before the Fine Due Date.

-If your appeal is rejected, consider re-appealing before the new Fine Due Date, if you feel they've overlooked your good driving record or important facts or if you've additional evidence or photos.
+If your appeal is rejected, consider re-appealing before the new Fine Due Date, if you feel they've overlooked your good driving record, important facts or if you've additional evidence or photos.

 Every time you appeal the fine due date will be extended.
 This allows you time to consider you're next step.